Alexandra Feodorovna (Alix of Hesse): Rejection by the Russian people

-Alexandra refused to court the public because she believed that the Russian people automatically loved and revered their Emperor and Empress.
-When she and Nicholas were traveling to Crimea by train, hundreds of peasants wore their best clothes and waited overnight to see the Imperial couple.
+Alexandra refused to court the public because she believed that the Russian people automatically loved and revered their emperor and empress.
+When she and Nicholas were traveling to Crimea by train, hundreds of peasants wore their best clothes and waited overnight to see the imperial couple.
 Nicholas went to the window and waved, but Alexandra refused to open the curtains and acknowledge the crowd.
-Dowager Empress Marie was furious that "[Alexandra] thinks the Imperial family should be 'above that sort of thing.'
+Dowager Empress Maria was furious that "[Alexandra] thinks the Imperial family should be 'above that sort of thing.'
 What does she mean?
-Above winning the people's affection?...And yet, how often she complains of the public indifference toward her.”
-Queen Victoria worried about Alexandra's unpopularity in her new country, and she advised her granddaughter: "I’ve ruled more than 50 years ... and nevertheless every day I think about what I need to do to retain and strengthen the love of my subjects ...
+Above winning the people's affection?...And yet, how often she complains of the public indifference toward her."
+Queen Victoria worried about Alexandra's unpopularity in her new country and she advised her granddaughter: "I've ruled more than 50 years ... and nevertheless every day I think about what I need to do to retain and strengthen the love of my subjects ...
 It is your first duty to win their love and respect."
 Alexandra replied, "You are mistaken, my dear grandmamma; Russia is not England.
 Here we do not need to earn the love of the people.
 The Russian people revere their Tsars as divine beings ...
 As far as Petersburg society is concerned, that is something which one may wholly disregard."
+This letter, while quoted in Montefiore's book, The Romanovs, was first published in English in Orlando Figes's book A People's Tragedy.
+The footnotes show that the source of this letter was to be found in the Russian language book "Tsar i Tsaritsa" by Vladimir Iosifovich Gurko, who also noted "Of course, I do not vouch for the authenticity of the letters cited, but in any case they were passed around Petersburg and, of course, did not contribute to the establishment of good relations between the young Empress and the only outside world with which she came into direct contact."
+Following the death of Queen Victoria, all the correspondence of Empress Alexandra to Queen Victoria was returned to her.
+In 1917, following the Tsar's abdication, Alexandra burnt the entirety of her correspondence with Queen Victoria, and therefore the veracity of these letters cannot be confirmed as there are no extant letters between Queen Victoria and Alexandra Feodorovna in the Russian State Archives, nor is there any in the Royal Archives post 1894 other than a couple of telegrams.